AutoHotkey/Ahk2Exe/README.md

 After unpacking all the source files, run Ahk2Exe.ahk, and drag and drop Ahk2Exe.ahk onto the converter window.

-Select a suitable Base file from the recent AutoHotkey download (see above), then press the 'Convert' button.
+Select a suitable Base file (usually a 32-bit Unicode file) from the recent AutoHotkey download (see above), then press the 'Convert' button.

 The resulting Ahk2Exe.exe file should be copied to the Compiler sub-folder under the folder containing AutoHotkey.exe for proper operation.